PeteRager/lennoxs30/docs/diagnostics.md

 Enabling diagnostic is done by setting the system diagnostic level from its default 0 to 2.
 When enabled, the system sends an update every 4 seconds containing the sensor data.
 This is sent to every connected client, which includes this integration, the lennox cloud and the Lennox App on your phone.
 This is where the problems occur.
 We believe when there is not be enough bandwidth to push the diagnostic data to the Lennox Cloud, across fhe cellular network to the phone apps.
 This causes data to start backing up in the S30 and eventually it exceeds a limit (runs out of memory?) and reboots.
 When it is rebooting your HVAC is off.
 Once it comes back up, the cycle repeats.

 Note:  As of December 2023 on S40s that are internet connected, it appears that Lennox is automatically disabling diagnostics after a timeout.
 This is likely to prevent excessive data hitting their cloud.
 This behavior has not been reported on S40s that are not internet connected.
+While the **official** recommendation to to not operate diagnsotics with a cloud connected system.
+If you are cloud connected and see this behavior the following script has been shown to automatically correct the issue.

 ```
 alias: Fix Lennox S40 Diagnostics